suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/photosynthesisv9/photosynthesis-main/sap-with-full-liquid-stake-redemption-workflow/README.md

    2)Identifying liquid tokens obtained trends.
 Quarter of the day, which hour of the day is most optimum for liquid staking tokens,to get maximum stuarch.

-   Contract metadata parameters can be tuned based on ML reports above to optimse epoch based schedulars.
+   Contract metadata parameters can be tuned based on ML reports above to optimise epoch based schedulars.

    Anomaly Detection Reports